open-s4c/vsyncer/README.md

     vsyncer check -A 0x123 example/ttaslock.c

-Finally, to optimize the barriers, use `vsyncer optimze`.
+Finally, to optimize the barriers, use `vsyncer optimize`.
 We suggest mutating the program to have all atomic operations with sequential consistent memory ordering first.

     vsyncer optimize -A -1 example/ttaslock.c

 ## Limitations